How a Rising Female Minister Is Fighting to Dismantle Afghanistan's Patriarchy

 Doing her job effectively made her a target for harassment.
 Jalil explains how a disgruntled, low-ranking male colleague sent her emails attacking her ethics and calling her a prostitute, during her final months at the ministry.
 “I took the issue to the minister and he transferred the man to his chief of staff,” she says.
 “That’s a promotion, not a punishment.
 I didn’t have the minister’s support at all.”

 Yet despite these kinds of structural obstacles, she distinguished herself by travelling to 26 of Afghanistan’s 34 provinces – something none of her male colleagues have done, she says.
 While deputy minister, Jalil successfully implemented policies that aimed to transform the police’s mandate from the battlefield to guardianship, bolster women’s recruitment, and make the insititution more efficient.
-This was in addition to child protection and gender policies, and many others.
+This was in addition to child protection and gender policies, as well as many others.

 The now-wilting bunches of flowers filling up the large windowsills in her office are testament to what she achieved, sent to her by generals and uniformed colleagues from both the police and army whose respect she won.
 “I feel I’ve shown men in the security sector that a woman can sit together with them and produce something they admire.
 I’m proud that I’ve been able to demonstrate being a woman and being feminine is not a weakness.”